vboussange/vboussange.github.io/content/authors/admin/_index.md

   url: https://www.ethz.ch/en

 # Short bio (displayed in user profile at end of posts)
-bio: Researcher in ecology and evolution, scientific machine learning enthusiastic.
+bio: Scientific machine learning and computational ecology.

 # Interests to show in About widget
 interests:
 - Scientific machine learning
-- Complex dynamical systems
+- Scientific computing
-- Ecology and evolution
+- Biomathematics
 # - Interdisciplinary science
-- Mathematical modeling

 # Education to show in About widget